 So far the Internet seems like a pretty chill place, no?
 Especially now that you know how to ward off the creepers and malware.
 You can play games, Facebook with friends worlds away or down the street, and look up whatever info you're jonesing for.
-What you might not know, though, is that the world wide web can also be a powerful tool for change.
+What you might not know, though, is that the World Wide Web can also be a powerful tool for change.

-Now it's your turn to figure out how you can use the Internet to organize and mobilize, and consider what causes matter to YOU (yes, we want you!) enough to get involved.
+Now it's your turn to figure out how you can use the Internet to organize and mobilize, and consider what causes matter enough for YOU (yes, we want you!) to get involved.

 Step 1: Start by taking a look at the World Food Programme's About Freerice page.
 Read the brief description of Freerice and then watch the Freerice video with your class.
 After the video, discuss the following questions with your teacher and classmates:

 Step 2: You don't have to wonder if you would like the game—you can play it!
 Open the link for the Freerice game and give it a try.

 Step 3: Once you've had a chance to play, chat about it with your class.
 Here are some questions to discuss:

 Step 4: The Freerice game website focuses on trying to end world hunger, but this might not be a topic that you're really passionate about.
 So... what are you passionate about?

 Do a little independent research online and brainstorm a list of 5 causes that you think are important to organize around.